codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/view_cells.rst

 Presentation Methods
 ====================

 Sometimes you need to perform additional logic for the view, but you don't want to pass it as a parameter.
 You can implement a method that will be called from within the cell's view itself.
-This can really help the readability of your views.
+This can help the readability of your views.
 ::

     // app/Cells/RecentPostsCell.php